-xv.
 If communication sessions are used or supported, a detailed explanation of how sessions are established, maintained, and broken down, including but not limited to assurances of security properties such as uniqueness, unpredictability, time-stamping, and verification of session identifiers;

-xvi.
+Include any security configuration settings and their default values;

 Precise links between diagram elements (or explanatory text), associated hazards and controls, and testing;

-xvii.
 Explanations or links to the evidence that may be used to justify security claims and any assumptions; and

-xviii.
-Traceability to the SBOM described in section V.B.2, above, for proprietary and third-party code.
+Traceability of the asset to the SBOM component described in Section V.B.2., above, for proprietary and third-party code, when appropriate.

 Appendix 3.
 Submission Documentation for Investigational Device Exemptions

-FDA acknowledges the need to balance innovation and security in designs especially during clinical trials.
+FDA understands the need to balance innovation and security in designs especially during clinical trials.
 In order to ensure security is addressed early in the device design, FDA has identified a subset of the documentation recommended throughout this guidance to submit with IDE applications.

 Under 21 CFR 812.25, manufacturers must provide an investigational plan as a part of their IDE application.
-For devices within the scope of this guidance, FDA recommends that this investigational plan include information on the cybersecurity of the subject device.
+For investigational devices within the scope of this guidance, FDA recommends that this investigational plan include information on the cybersecurity of the subject device.

 Specifically, FDA recommends the following documentation be included as part of IDE applications:

-Inclusion of cybersecurity risks as part of Informed Consent Form 21 CFR 50.25(a)(2) and 21 CFR 812.25(g);
+Inclusion of cybersecurity risks as part of informed consent form (21 CFR 50.25(a)(2) and 21 CFR 812.25(g));

-Global, Multi-patient and Updateability/Patchability views (21 CFR 812.25(c), (d))
+Global, multi-patient and updateability/patchability views (21 CFR 812.25(c), (d));

-Security Use case views for functionality with safety risks (e.g., implant programming) (21 CFR 812.25(c), (d));
+Security use case views for functionality with safety risks (e.g., implant programming) (21 CFR 812.25(c), (d));

 Software Bill of Materials (21 CFR 812.25(c), (d)); and

-General Labeling – Connectivity and associated general cybersecurity risks, updateability/process (21 CFR 812.25(f)).
+General labeling – connectivity and associated general cybersecurity risks, updateability/process (21 CFR 812.25(f)).

-FDA intends to review this information in the context of the overall benefit-risk assessment of investigational devices as outlined in "Factors to Consider When Making Benefit-Risk Determinations for Medical Device Investigational Device Exemptions."
+FDA intends to review this information in the context of the overall benefit-risk assessment of investigational devices as outlined in the guidance Factors to Consider When Making Benefit-Risk Determinations for Medical Device Investigational Device Exemptions.
 Therefore, approval of an IDE based on the documentation recommended above does not preclude the possibility of future cybersecurity questions or concerns being raised during review of a subsequent marketing application.
-This is, in part, due to the understanding that design changes may be needed and the temporal nature of security.
-Security improvements will likely be needed between the time of clinical trials and the device submitted for marketing authorization (e.g., operating system no longer supported or nearing end of support, third party software updates, etc.).
+This is, in part, due to the understanding that design changes may be needed and the temporal nature of cybersecurity.
+Cybersecurity improvements will likely be needed between the time of clinical trials and when the device is submitted for marketing authorization (e.g., operating system no longer supported or nearing end of support, third-party software updates).